JamesGrogan/odin-restaurant-page/README.md

 # odin-restaurant-page

-This webpage looks crap but the point was to learn Webpack
+This webpage looks crap but the point was to learn Webpack.